-Much of rural Sicily is strikingly beautiful, its coastal regions are an obvious attraction but there is much beauty and quiet solitude to be found its barren, rugged interior too.
+Much of rural Sicily is strikingly beautiful, its coastal regions are an obvious attraction but there is much beauty and quiet solitude to be found in its barren, rugged interior too.

-Most visitors will come with a plan in mind which involves the main cities and coastal towns but for the more adventurous a slow journey through rural Sicily and a stay at some of its wonderful agriturismo gives an extra insight into one of Europe’s most fascinating corners.
+Most visitors will come with a plan in mind which involves the main cities and coastal towns but for the more adventurous a slow journey through rural Sicily and a stay at some of its wonderful agriturismo farmstays gives an extra insight into one of Europe’s most fascinating corners.

 Food is of course a big part of the agriturismo Sicily experience, and you’ll find a lot of the traditional food here a little different; they eat a lot more seafood in Sicily and they make greater use of vegetables, fruit, nuts and herbs in their traditional dishes.
 (You can read more about food in Sicily farther down the page.)

 Rural tourism is becoming popular in Sicily but still nothing at all like in Tuscany up north for example, and you’ll generally find the agriturismo Sicily experience refreshingly traditional and rustic.

 Here are some of our highlights of rural Sicily, an introduction to its fantastic food, plus, at the bottom of the page, all our recommended agriturismos in Sicily in 2018.

 WHERE TO GO: SICILY RURAL HIGHLIGHTS